An Ember in the Ashes by Sabaa Tahir

-I’ve been kind of evil and have kept its goodness to myself these past 82013 months, but it’s finally time to share it with you.
+I’ve been all kinds of evil and have kept An Ember in the Ashes’ goodness to myself these past 82013 months, but it’s finally time to share it with you.

 Laia is a slave.
 Elias is a soldier.
 Neither is free.